 As part of the effort to assist unincorporated Boulder County property owners and residents impacted by the unprecedented 2013 Flood, Boulder County has set up a Flood Rebuilding & Permit Information Center at Rembrandt Yard in downtown Boulder.

-The Flood Rebuilding & Permit Information Center is staffed by functional experts in Septic Systems, Floodplain Management, Private Roads, Culverts & Bridges, Planning, Building & Zoning.
+The Flood Rebuilding & Permit Information Center is staffed by functional experts in Septic Systems, Floodplain Management, Private Roads, Culverts & Bridges.
 The center and the county will also pursue other restoration resources and hazard mitigation programs to assist those impacted.

 What: Flood Rebuilding & Permit Information Center for residents of unincorporated Boulder County